hal00alex/PokemonClass/README.md

 # PokemonClass
 Using a Pokemon team to review Ch4-6 in EE422X
-#PokemonMain, Pokemon, and Trainer Class cover:
+#MainPokemon, Pokemon, and Trainer Java Classes cover:
 - Syntax
 - Inheritance
 - Getters